Is your child ready for a cell phone? Take this quiz to find out.

 Is There a Better Option Than LifeLock?

-With a claimed 80 million users across 150 countries, LifeLock has built a strong reputation as a go-to choice for safeguarding sensitive and financial information against identity thieves.
+Since launching in 2005, LifeLock has built a strong reputation for safeguarding sensitive and financial information against identity thieves.
+But twenty years later, the market for identity theft protection has changed significantly.

-But is LifeLock the best value for your money?
+So, is LifeLock still the best value for your money?
+Not always.

-LifeLock's Standard plan is light on important features, while its feature-heavy packages cost more than many other comparable services.
+• Tiered plans that force users to choose between critical features and affordability.
+LifeLock's Standard plan is light on important features — such as three-bureau credit monitoring and bank account alerts — while its feature-heavy packages cost more than many other comparable services.

-Features and pricing aside, LifeLock's reputation has taken a hit in recent years due to a 2023 security breach [*] and past fines of over $100 million [*] for failing to secure customer data.
+• Security and reputation issues.
+Features, pricing, and limitations aside, LifeLock's reputation has taken a hit in recent years, including a 2023 security breach and past fines of over $100 million for failing to secure customer data.

 Whether you're looking for a LifeLock alternative or just the best identity theft protection for you and your family, it pays to know exactly how LifeLock measures up against its competitors.